 The Territory of ancient Gandhara today includes parts of northern Pakistan and eastern Afghanistan, including Kabul, Peshawar, Lahore and the Swat valley.
-Under the Achaemenids, it was one of the two Indian satrapies ruled by Darius I (hence also known by its hellenised Persian name, Paropamisadae), and was later part of Alexander's conquests.
+Under the Achaemenids, it was one of the two Indian satrapies ruled by Darius I (hence also known by its hellenised Persian name, Paropamisadae - from the Persian meaning "beyond the Hindu Kush"), and was later part of Alexander's conquests.

 Alexander at Taxila

 The ruler of Taxila was very welcoming to Alexander, sending him bulls, sheep, silver and 30 elephants before he'd even crossed the Indus.
 Once over, he proceeeded to explore and be entertained in his host's huge mud-brick capital - squalid though it appeared to the Greeks.
 The customs of the Indians ("slim, tall and lighter than other men; wearing ear-rings; dying their beards"…) appeared strange to the Greeks (poor men having to sell their daughters, or give them as prizes in boxing-matches; and the custom of suttee).

 But the most famous event was a meeting of philosophers: a pupil of Diogenes with a group of naked Hindu wise men.
 Despite (or because of) interpreters (and one of the Indian philosophers had no faith even in his own people, believing his ideas were too complicated for them to understand), they misunderstood each other completely: but this didn't prevent Greek stories of the naked philosophers of India from influencing western notions of them for the next 2,000 years (such as Churchill's unpleasant remarks about M.K.
 Gandhi).
 Taxila was already a university town (often said to be the world's first) although it was not yet the Buddhist centre it became later.